Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 Clothing for the Inca Trail and Sacred Valley

-✔️ Warm Layer – Bring a fleece jacket or lightweight down jacket for the colder mornings and evenings, especially at higher altitudes like Dead Woman’s Pass (4,200 meters/13,779 feet).
+✔️ Warm Layer: Fleece or down jacket for chilly mornings and high altitudes like Dead Woman’s Pass.

 Accessories and Essentials